collinmurd/gh-ghes-webhook/README.md

 - Organization level webhooks are disabled.
 There is an `--org` parameter built-in to match `gh webhook`, but it is not implemented.
 - The extension polls for new webhook deliveries every 5 seconds, meaning there will be a delay between an event taking place and the CLI forwarding it.
 As of now, this is not configurable.
 - The extension will stop polling if it has not seen a new event in 10 minutes.
 You can simply restart the process to continue.
 This is also not configurable as of now.

+### Compatability
+There are no promises about compatability with GHES versions, because there aren't any available to test against.
+This CLI extension does use an [undocumented API endpoint](https://github.com/orgs/community/discussions/38262#discussioncomment-6862260), which may come or go based on GitHub's release.